thiagobien/ACL/workshop/03_Monolith_to_Microservices/6_Deploy_the_Microservice/README.md

 ## Step 1: Deploy the Microservice

-1. Create a new application in OpenShift.
+1. Create a new application representing the microservice **OrdersService**.
     ```
     oc new-app --docker-image=dynatraceacm/ticketmonster-orders-service:latest
     ```